AnamolZ/OAuth/README.md

 python Finance_API.py
 ```

-This command runs the `Finance_API.py` script, which typically contains the logic for making requests to the API and processing the responses.
+`Finance_API.py` script, which typically contains the logic for making requests to the API and processing the responses.

 ---